Data, Depth, and Design: Learning Reliable Models for Skin Lesion Analysis: Introduction

-Here we have very different goals, focusing on methodological issues for designing and evaluating deep learning models for melanoma detection. \changed{The main contributions are: \begin{itemize} \item A main evaluation of nine factors affecting the design of deep-learning for melanoma detection, together with their cross-interactions up to the third level; \item A quantitative appraisal of the importance of transfer learning, in perspective with seven of the nine factors analyzed in the main experiment; \item A critique of hyperparameter optimization, demonstrating that the customary procedure of optimizing hyperparameters and evaluating techniques on the same dataset leads to overoptimistic results; \item A demonstration of how simple ensemble solutions can provide good results, without sacrificing methodological rigor; \item State-of-the-art AUCs in all three classification tasks of the ISIC Challenge 2017/Part~3.
-The focus of this paper is not on increasing metrics, but those results showcase the previous point; \item Finally, our entire source code is available, and our procedures are explained step-by-step, from the acquisition of the data, until the generation of the tables and graphs of this paper\footnote{https://github.com/learningtitans/data-depth-design}.
-We are committed to making this work as reproducible as technically feasible. \end{itemize} }
+The contributions of the paper are: \begin{itemize} \item A main evaluation of nine factors affecting the design of deep learning for skin lesion analysis, together with their cross interactions up to the third level; \item A quantitative appraisal of the importance of transfer learning, in perspective with seven of the nine factors analyzed in the main experiment; \item A demonstration of the ability of simple ensemble solutions to provide good results, without sacrificing methodological rigor; \item A critique of hyperparameter optimization, demonstrating that the customary procedure of optimizing hyperparameters and evaluating techniques on the same dataset leads to overoptimistic results; \item State-of-the-art AUCs in all three classification tasks of the ISIC Challenge 2017/Part~3.
+While the focus of this paper is not on increasing metrics; those results showcase both the power of ensembles, and the ability to obtain state of the art results while following strict methodological constraints; \item Finally, our entire source code is available, and our procedures are explained step-by-step, from the acquisition of the data, until the generation of the tables and graphs of this paper\footnote{https://github.com/learningtitans/data-depth-design}.
+We are committed to make this work as reproducible as technically feasible. \end{itemize}

 We organized the remaining text as follows: we discuss the recent state of the art in Section~\ref{sec:sota}, and very briefly overview our participation on ISIC Challenge 2017.
 We detail our goals, materials, and methods in Section~\ref{sec:methods}.
 Experimental results and analyses appear in Section~\ref{sec:experiments}.
 Finally, we review and discuss the main findings in Section~\ref{sec:conclusion}.